berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 29: Outside of class

 - For Monday, read [Chapter 7 in the main textbook](https://moodle.berea.edu/mod/lti/view.php?id=799820) on sorting in preparation for a potential reading quiz or PI question(s).
-This is out last chapter reading!
+This is our last chapter reading!
 - Work to complete [L6: Recursive Art](https://docs.google.com/document/d/1G8fM7h32cE0IALTYOj5SsBa5i9kk9VMih81LOMtuGtM).
 The final submission has been extended to Wednesday, April 8, 2026.

 ## Day 28: Monday, March 30, 2026